 - 1 Tsp Tamarind paste

 - 150g Sugar snaps

 - Coriander stalks and leaves

 Pop the stock into the water and dissolve.
-Pour the stock into a soup pan and put on the hob on a low heat.
+Pour the stock into a soup pan and put on the hob on low heat.

-Place the galangal, pounded lemongrass (two stalks), kaffir lime leaves, fish sauce, coriander stalks and half the chilli (check how hot your chilli is as some of the bigger red chilies aren’t particularly hot and you need a good warmth in the soup) into the water, bring to the boil and boil for around 5-10 minutes.
+Place the galangal, pounded lemongrass (two stalks), kaffir lime leaves, fish sauce, coriander stalks and half the chilli (check how hot your chilli is as some of the bigger red chillies aren't particularly hot and you need a good warmth in the soup) into the water, bring to the boil and boil for around 5-10 minutes.
 Leave to stand and infuse for around an hour and then drain.
 Put the liquid back in the pan.
 Add the remaining chilli, lime juice, honey, mushrooms and tamarind and bring back to a simmer.
 Simmer for 5 minutes and taste.
-At this point add more honey or lime to taste – it should be hot and sour and have a good depth of flavour.
+At this point add more honey or lime to taste - it should be hot and sour and have a good depth of flavour.